 Moreover, the earpad is constructed such that it provides a closed-ear design.
 The headphones come with a 9.8 feet long cord that has a gold-plated plus at the end along with a 1.4 inches adaptor.

 The MDR7506 might be produced for music producers, however, it is a great pair of headphones for DJs as well.
 Furthermore, this pair is also used for monitoring sounds while recording songs, during film production, or during news castings.
 It is the most versatile pair of DJ headphones on our list and for a very affordable price.

 The MDR7506 is also featured on our list with the best studio headphones under $100.

 OneOdio is a relatively new company in the world of DJ headphones, but in a little time, it has made its place in the industry with the premium sound quality and high-end construction it provides via its headphones.
 As far as sound quality is concerned, these headphones have everything in them to provide superior sound quality.

 The frequency response is flat, and the bass is such that you can monitor all notes.
 The headphones come with a 50 mm speaker unit driver as well as the neodymium magnets.
 These magnets combine with the drivers to provide very high-level sound quality and stereo.
-Along with these, we have a powerful bass, good and crisp high tones, and last but not least a clear vocal.

 All the good qualities of a DJ headphone are available in these headphones.
 The earpads are padded with quality ear cushions and are design for extended use.
 The sound isolation is also maximized with the type of padding and contours used.
 Coming to the headband, it is stretchable and adjustable.
 You can easily set on the desired level.
 These cans come with a long cord; hence, you don’t have to worry about using an adaptor.